 - Navigate to the AWS Budgets feature from the search bar in your AWS Console

-- Click “create a budget” and you will be prompted to choose a budget type (see image below).
+- Click “create a budget” and you will be prompted to choose a budget type (see the image below).
 Give your budget a name and period based on the template you select.

 - Set budget values.

-- Select the filters to specify which accounts, services, or usage types that you want to include in your budget.
+- Select the filters to specify which accounts, services, or usage types you want to include in your budget.

 - Configure your alerts based on your thresholds and set up notifications via Amazon SNS so you can take quick action after an alert.